 Once you get beyond business cards and tiny flyers, print projects tend to benefit from a large canvas on which to design.
 If you're working on magazines, you want to be able to have a double-page spread before your eyes, as close to full-size as possible.
 When designing larger fare, you don't want to be navigating it on a tiny notebook display.

 Any of the existing models will do the job for print design.
-It's been updated for 2019 with 8th-gen Intel chips and new Radeon Pro graphics.
-You can upgrade various components, but the £1,749 model should be fine.
-For a more responsive system, you might consider swapping out the Fusion Drive for an SSD, though.
-RAM can be upgraded at a later date.
+You can upgrade various components, but the £1,799/$1,799 model should be fine.
+Luckily RAM can be upgraded at a later date.

 Best Mac for web design

-The best Mac for web design is the 13in MacBook Pro.
+The best Mac for web design is the 13in M1 MacBook Pro.

-A 2019 MacBook Air would be sufficient for web design tasks, but if you've got the money, go for the MacBook Pro.
+A M1 MacBook Air (reviewed here: M1 MacBook Air) would be sufficient for web design tasks, but if you've got the money, go for the MacBook Pro.
 The high-res Retina screens on both devices will give you a good impression of how your work will look on mobile devices and modern notebooks.
-Both laptops support a 5K display, or two additional 4K displays.
-Both laptops are light (although the 13in MacBook Pro at 1.37kg is a tad heavier than the 1.25kg Air).
+Both laptops are light (although the 13in MacBook Pro at 1.4kg is a tad heavier than the 1.29kg Air).

-The big difference is that only the MacBook Pro can be configured to be extremely powerful.
-And only the Pro offers the Touch Bar, which adds some useful shortcuts.
+The other difference between the two Mac laptops is that only the MacBook Pro offers the Touch Bar, which adds some useful shortcuts.

-As we mentioned above, you could chpose the 16in MacBook Pro with its bigger display, but the price is a lot higher than the 13in so if you don't need the extra oomph then you might not be able to justify it.
+You could choose the 16in MacBook Pro with its bigger display, but the price is a lot higher than the 13in so if you don't need the extra oomph then you might not be able to justify it.

 Best Mac for interface design